int-brain-lab/bpod-core/docs/source/state_machines/index.rst

    assert fsm_original == fsm

 Using this simple concept you can create arbitrarily complex patterns and behavioral sequences.
-See section :ref:`examples` for more examples.
+See the section :ref:`examples` for more examples.

 .. admonition:: Take-Home Messages
    :class: tip